OUR PAVING INSTALLATION PROCESS ON DRIVEWAYS

-This is why we offer actual samples of the blocks so you can choose the one that you feel would best suit your surroundings.
-Of course, we can help you with that choice and give you the pro’s and con’s of such a choice.
-We believe when it comes to laying a new driveway with block paving, we are the number one choice in Dublin.
+This is why we offer actual samples of the blocks so you can choose the one you feel best suits your surroundings.
+Of course, we can help you with that choice and give you the pros and cons of such a choice.
+We believe we are the number one choice in Dublin when it comes to laying a new driveway with block paving.

 Edge restraints (if required)

-The area is then to be back filled with 150mm of crushed stone, compacted to 100mm.
+The area is then to be backfilled with 150mm of crushed stone, and compacted to 100mm.

-Onto this, a layer of slightly damp grit sand (grit sand is more free draining than normal sand and is less prone to being washed out) is applied, to the depth of 50mm, and then compacted with a plate compactor.
-A second layer of grit sand is then applied, to a depth of 20mm.
+Onto this, a layer of slightly damp grit sand (grit sand is more free draining than normal sand and is less prone to being washed out) is applied to a depth of 50mm, and then compacted with a plate compactor.
+The second layer of grit sand is then applied to a depth of 20mm.
 This second layer of sand is levelled to the correct falls.